Loading...

 Missing deadlines in a DUI case can have serious consequences.
 Here are some important dates to keep in mind:

 While specific DUI enforcement strategies vary, you can generally expect increased patrols and sobriety checkpoints, especially around holidays and weekends.
 Be aware of your surroundings and always drive responsibly.
 Unicoi County law enforcement takes DUI seriously.
+The Unicoi County Sheriff’s Dept. is located at 1570 Jackson Love Hwy, Erwin, TN 37650.

 Here's some helpful information regarding local resources in Unicoi County.

 This guide provides a general overview of what to expect after a DUI arrest in Unicoi, Tennessee.
 It is not a substitute for legal advice.
-It is crucial to consult with a qualified attorney as soon as possible to protect your rights and navigate the legal process effectively.
+It is crucial to contact a qualified attorney as soon as possible to protect your rights and navigate the legal process effectively.
 Remember to act quickly, especially regarding the ALR hearing deadline.